Bus registration is now required for all students who plan to ride the bus. Please see "Bus Registration Information" below.

 - Elementary students living 1 to 2.5 miles from school.

 - Middle school students living 1.5 to 2.5 miles from school.

 - Students who live within a transportation safety variance area.

 AND who register and pay for service by July 1.
 Students new to the district or a particular school have 30 days to establish their Level 1 status.

 Service is also provided on a space-available, first-come, first-serve basis to Level 2 students.
 A seat on the bus is not guaranteed for Level 2 students.

 - Students not in Level 1.

-- Students signing up after registration week.
+- Students signing up for service after July 1.

 - To ride the bus at any time during the year, payment must be made for the full year, regardless of annual or semester payment option selected.

 - No discounts for students who only ride the bus once per day due to activities.